About the Disability Support and Inclusion Service

 If your report has recommended exam access arrangements such as the use of a PC or extra time, it is essential that you alert the Disability Support Service.
 It is important that this is done at the earliest opportunity, as there are strict deadlines that govern this process.
 More information on this process can be found in the Disability Support Agreements section of this website.

 The Disability Support Agreement is put together by the Disability Support Service team, we will require supporting medical evidence in order to put any reasonable adjustments in place.

-Access arrangements for examinations at The University of Law must be approved by the Disability Support Service, based either on medical evidence, or on a full diagnostic report written by an Educational Psychologist or Specialist Teacher.
+Access arrangements for examinations at The University of Law must be approved by the Disability Support and Inclusion Service, based either on medical evidence, or on a full diagnostic report written by an Educational Psychologist or Specialist Teacher.

 The recommendations for exam access arrangements, for example, the amount of extra time requested, must be clearly and specifically stated.